 You can install Band-in-a-Box, RealTracks, and RealDrums on your computer's hard drive, and leave the USB hard drive entirely for backup.
-(About 120 GB free disk space required.)
+(About 170 GB free disk space required.)

-To do this, run the "Band-in-a-Box Setup" installer located on the root level of the hard drive, and select the option to install BIAB to your internal hard drive.
-Band-in-a-Box will be installed to the /Applications/Band-in-a-Box folder, like option #2.
+To do this, run the "Band-in-a-Box Setup" installer located on the root level of the hard drive, and select the option to install Band-in-a-Box to your internal hard drive and the options to install RealTracks and RealDrums to your internal hard drive.
+Band-in-a-Box will be installed to the /Applications/Band-in-a-Box folder, along with all the RealTracks and RealDrums.